kwen1510/AI-sisstant-/README.md

     - Summary mode: `POST /api/transcribe-chunk`
       - Validates chunk, forwards to ElevenLabs STT.
       - Appends a transcript segment (per group) and trims history.
-      - Generates a cumulative summary via Anthropic and upserts to `summaries`.
+      - Generates a cumulative summary via OpenAI and upserts to `summaries`.
       - Emits to students (`transcription_and_summary`) and to admin (`admin_update`).
     - Mindmap mode: `POST /api/transcribe-mindmap-chunk`
       - Forwards to STT, then uses Groq to generate/expand a structured mindmap.